 Pyles has been traveling to South America since the early ’80s.
 Over time, he developed an affinity for the food in Peru.
 “My favorite city is Lima in terms of food,” Pyles says.
 “Of all of the food I’ve discovered, Peruvian is the most exciting and diverse.
 It keeps calling me back.”
 He loves to peruse the markets filled with colorful varieties of corn, potatoes, and fruit, and the city streets lined with small cevicherias and chifas, Peruvian-style Chinese restaurants.

 The treats of Peru get top billing at San Salvaje, so it’s natural to start with a cocktail made from pisco, a potent Peruvian brandy.
 The bar shakes delicious pisco margaritas, pisco sours, and a typical Peruvian welcome beverage made with pisco and chicha morada (a colorful corn drink sweetened with pineapple), and finished off with passion-fruit foam.
 Purists will love the option to sip different varieties of pisco: the restaurant offers a flight from three different producers for only $10.
 Oenophiles can explore the all-Latin wine list.
 Las Perdices Pinot Grigio from Argentina and Lidio Carraro Chardonnay from Brazil are two standouts, and I was happy to see Bouza Bodega Tannat from Uruguay and Villa Montefiori Cabernet-Sangiovese from Mexico on the list.
 They fit the cuisine and encourage experimentation.
+The first two sections of the menu are devoted to causas (towers of whipped potatoes with fillings), tacu tacus (rice and lentil patties), ceviches, and tiraditos (thin slices of raw fish).
+Pyles, of course, adds his modern signature to these classic and, in some cases, humble foods.
+Causa Limeña is a short stack of potatoes whipped with aji amarillo pepper to a bright yellow, layered with a delicate quail egg, and topped with shrimp.
+Tacu tacu, a common rice and bean cake, gets a first-class upgrade.
+Pyles slathers the top with banana chutney and adds a generous slice of foie gras.
+This dish is marvelous with a glass of Las Perdices Malbec Ice Wine from Argentina.
+The combination is forever implanted in my taste memory.

 “Of all of the food I’ve discovered, Peruvian is the most exciting and diverse,”